 - Update clients on case status and communicate/collect items needed to prepare case/returns.

-- Process referral authorizations based on application of criteria.
+- Process referral authorizations based on the application of criteria.
 Ensures appropriate authorization letters are issued in a timely manner.

 - Collaborates with Managed Care Medical Directors daily regarding referrals and all cases not meeting criteria.